-If I book a CBT test in Braintree what would I be doing?
+If I book CBT training in Braintree what would I be doing?

 A CBT test consists of 5 elements labelled A to E. You will do these 5 elements in order throughout the day.

 The DVSA have produced an excellent short video showing you the elements of a CBT.
 Here is the video and below it is the description of each of the elements.